 The titles that Del Vecchio owns also have netted rather impressive accomplishments.
 Still in his 40s, Del Vecchio is an acclaimed filmmaker who has written, produced and directed over 30 movies that star several Academy Award and Emmy winners and nominees.
-His films are distributed through industry leaders such as Sony Pictures, NBCUniversal, Anchor Bay, Millennium Entertainment, Cinedigm, Screen Media Films, Vivendi Entertainment, Green Apple Entertainment, and E-1 Entertainment.
+His films are distributed through industry leaders such as Sony Pictures, NBCUniversal, Anchor Bay, Millennium Entertainment, Cinedigm, Screen Media Films, Vivendi Entertainment, Gravitas Ventures, and E-1 Entertainment.
 He has starred in numerous movies, as well.
 Del Vecchio is founder and chairman of Hoboken International Film Festival, called by FOX, Time Warner, and other major media “One of the 10 Biggest Film Festivals in the World.”
 He also is the author of some of the nation’s best-selling legal books, including a series of criminal codebooks published by Pearson Education/Prentice Hall and ALM/New Jersey & New York Law Journals.
 A best-selling criminal suspense novelist, he penned his first published novel at only 24-years-old.
-In addition, he is a regular legal analyst on Fox News and i24, and he is the owner of the Criminal Law Learning Center, where he has taught thousands of police officers and lawyers…And he is a former judge, who also has tried over 400 cases as a practicing criminal attorney.
+In addition, he is a regular legal analyst on i24 News and Fox News, and he is the owner of the Criminal Law Learning Center, where he has taught thousands of police officers and lawyers…And he is a former judge, who also has tried over 400 cases as a practicing ttorney.

-The pair share more than just legal and writing successes.
+The pair, who are also now law partners, share more than just legal and writing successes.
 They also hold a common bond in their pursuits to seek justice.
 Stern and Del Vecchio believe that the great majority of elected officials and law enforcement officers, at all levels, are honest men and women, who are acting in the best interests of Americans, in legislating, reviewing, and upholding laws—with thoughtfulness and fairness.
 This fundamental belief is what causes them to be so highly concerned with those who abuse their positions of power.

 The worst act of injustice to Stern and Del Vecchio: when law enforcement misuses its power and falsely charges individuals or otherwise engages in illegal investigations.
-With experiences and relationships that run as deep as possible, these two men have protections and mechanisms to thwart such misconduct—and ensure legal punishment for those who violate these scared grounds.
+With real-life professional experiences that run as deep as possible, these two men have protections and mechanisms to thwart such misconduct—and ensure legal punishment for those who violate these scared grounds.

 Del Vecchio considers himself pragmatic in this regard.
 He details his thoughts about this issue in another Empire State News article, ILLEGAL SURVEILLANCE RESULTING IN HARSH CONSEQUENCES FOR LAW ENFORCEMENT AT ALL LEVELS.

-And as for the Diary of a DA book-to screenplay-to movie project currently ongoing with Stern and Del Vecchio, it is anticipated that the script will be done by the end of the summer.
-But it may not be a movie; instead, it may be a TV mini-series or even a yearly series.
+And as for the Diary of a DA book-to screenplay-to movie project currently ongoing with Stern and Del Vecchio, it is anticipated that a TV mini-series will be in production in 2020.
 Del Vecchio says that the book has so much rich material that there are multiple viable options, with many suitors.
 As Del Vecchio wrote in his book review: